cs1302uga/cs1302-gallery/README.md

       however, the second line will take very little time but needs to run on the FX Application Thread since it modifies the scene graph.

-* **Extra Credit Opportunity (5 points):** Add a "Help" menu to the menu bar.
-This menu should contain one menu item labeled "About" that displays an "About YOUR-NAME" stage (where YOUR-NAME is replaced with your name).
-The scene in this stage should contain an image of you as well as your name, email, and the version number for your application (version can be whatever you want).
-This stage should be *application modal*, and it should be closable so that the user can return to the main part of the application.
+* **Extra Credit Opportunity (10 points):** Add a "Help" menu to the menu bar.
+This menu should contain one menu item labeled "About" that displays a stage or alert dialog titled "About YOUR-NAME" (where YOUR-NAME is replaced with your name).
+The scene or content of this stage or alert dialog should display an image of you as well as your name, email, and the version number for your application (version can be whatever you want).
+The stage or alert dialog should be *application modal*, and it should be closable so that the user can return to the main part of the application.
 Please make sure the "Help" menu is the right-most menu.